-Besides the Jama Masjid is a green colored Dava Khana.
-Entrance gate has a typical Islamic arch.
-The lining on the arch is similar to that on Charminar indicating that it probably hails from the same period.
+Besides the Jama Masjid is a green-colored Dava Khana.
+The entrance gate has a typical Islamic arch.
+The lining of the arch is similar to that on Charminar indicating that it probably hails from the same period.

-It was donated to be a place for free distribution of milk and other eatables funded by WHO and hence came to be known as Doodhkhana.
-We went on top of this single storey structure and discovered an unusual shape of the building.
+It was donated to be a place for the free distribution of milk and other eatables funded by WHO and hence came to be known as Doodhkhana.
+We went on top of this single-story structure and discovered an unusual shape of the building.
 A central oval hall with a corridor around it and three square rooms protruding out of three sides of it.
 There is a beautiful old Pipal tree in its backyard with a small tree temple at its base.
 It somehow created the whole character of this building, which can definitely be better preserved.
-Even if all the torn down posters on the façade can be removed the building would wear a beautiful look.
+Even if all the torn-down posters on the façade can be removed the building would wear a beautiful look.

-Little ahead on the left is a big Yellow colored gate called Hathi gate as this was used for the entrance of the elephants into the Purani Haveli.
-Further down on the left a lane leads to the school in the premises of Purani Haveli.
-Which was the residence of Nizam family, primarily used by the VIth Nizam – Mir Mehboob Ali.
+Little ahead on the left is a big Yellow-colored gate called Hathi gate as this was used for the entrance of the elephants into the Purani Haveli.
+Further down on the left a lane leads to the school on the premises of Purani Haveli.
+Which was the residence of the Nizam family, primarily used by the VIth Nizam – Mir Mehboob Ali.
 Though it was built almost 200 years back for the IIIrd Nizam by his father.
-As it lied empty for a considerable time, it was called Haveli Kadeem or the Purani Haveli.
+As it lay empty for a considerable time, it was called Haveli Kadeem or the Purani Haveli.
 The Haveli is built on three sides of a huge courtyard in a classic European style in white color.
 The two long sides have provisions for the stay of visiting guests and their accompanying animals.

-The upper storey of the left wing now houses the Nizam’s museum that showcases the personal collection of the Nizams.
-The most interesting part of the museum is world’s largest wardrobe that is on two floors.
+The upper story of the left wing now houses the Nizam’s museum that showcases the personal collection of the Nizams.
+The most interesting part of the museum is the world’s largest wardrobe which is on two floors.
 There is a manual lift to take the user up and down.
 You would be amazed at seeing this huge longitudinal room with doors on each side.
-The clothes kept here are primarily cotton clothes with Lakhnavi style embroidery.
-Other noticeable things in the museum are a painting on the Nizam with portraits of both his son in his eyeballs and that of his 5 forefathers on his headgear.
+The clothes kept here are primarily cotton clothes with Lakhnavi-style embroidery.
+Other noticeable things in the museum are painting on the Nizam with portraits of both his son in his eyeballs and that of his 5 forefathers on his headgear.
 You would need a magnifying glass to see them.

 There are huge silver models of various structures in the city that were presented to the Nizam.
 It seems that was a custom to present the silver model.
 Then, of course, there are his magnificent chairs and other collected items.
-There is lion figures, drums, and a fish style fountain in the courtyard that you can see.
+There are lion figures, drums, and a fish-style fountain in the courtyard that you can see.

-The Third side is the actual palace where the Nizam family lived.
+The third side is the actual palace where the Nizam family lived.
 And is built in a typical European style with high ceilings and decorated doorways.
-Now the whole place is managed by Mukarram Jah trust that runs a school and a nursing institute in the premises.
-A portion of the Haveli houses the Nursing institute including a hostel for the girls to stay.
+Now the whole place is managed by Mukarram Jah trust which runs a school and a nursing institute on the premises.
+A portion of the Haveli houses the Nursing Institute including a hostel for the girls to stay in.
 It looks this structure might have been a later addition, though the architecture is not very different.
 This part of the Haveli is pretty well maintained with a lot of plants, flowers, and cleanliness.
-These premises is more or less out of bound for the general public and you would need special permission to enter.
+These premises are more or less out of bounds for the general public and you would need special permission to enter.

 This was a palace built by the VIth Nizam for his wife Sardar Begum, who apparently did not like it and hence this was never inhabited.
 Now this palace acts as the building for GHMC.
-Built in yellow walls and blue doors and windows, this is a typical British era building.
+Built-in yellow walls and blue doors and windows, this is a typical British-era building.
 If you have lived in cantonments, you would feel at home in this building.
 Today, it is a typical govt office, crowded and filthy.
-Newspaper reports tell me that a museum is being planned in the premises.
+Newspaper reports tell me that a museum is being planned on the premises.
 There is a huge arched gateway diagonally opposite the Sardar Mahal and this was the Rath Mahal or the place to park the chariots.